Svelte tutorial: Building an app using Svelte 5

 And you’re ready to start building your first Svelte app.

-I’m guessing that if you’re reading a Svelte tutorial, you’re already curious about the framework, and how it compares to the other ones.
-We have a pretty detailed comparison of Svelte vs. React already, but what about the rest?
+If you’re reading a Svelte tutorial, you’re probably already curious about the framework and how it compares to the other ones.
+We have a pretty detailed comparison of Svelte vs. React already, but what about other frameworks?

-The main feature that distinguishes Svelte to the other JavaScript frameworks is that it’s compiler-based.
+The main feature that distinguishes Svelte to the other JavaScript frameworks (React included) is that it’s compiler-based.

 What does that mean?
-Well, Angular, Vue, Next.js all add a runtime to your bundle on top of your JavaScript to take care of the virtual DOM and other things.
-Svelte doesn’t.
-The Svelte compiler does the work at build-time to turn your Svelte code into regular DOM manipulations.
-That’s why it’s so small!
+Well, Angular, Vue, and Next.js all add a runtime to your bundle — extra code on top of your JavaScript to take care of the virtual DOM and other things.
+The Svelte compiler, on the other hand, does the work at build time to turn your Svelte code into regular DOM manipulations.
+That’s why its bundle size is so small and its runtime performance is so good!

 All the “modern” frontend frameworks are created around the concept of components, and Svelte is no different.

-Just like with the other frameworks, a Svelte component is a reusable, self-contained piece of UI (mostly).
-HTML, CSS, JavaScript, are in a single file with a .svelte extension.
+Just like with the other frameworks, a Svelte component is a reusable, self-contained unit that usually represents a piece of UI.
+It combines HTML, CSS, and JavaScript in a single file with a .svelte extension.

 It can manage its own state, and it can receive data from parent components via properties (or "props").